 The state’s theory of how the crime occurred which was that he dropped his wife from his boat in the San Francisco Bay while she was attached to 4 anchors was contradicted in a video made by the defense.

 It demonstrated it could not have happened without capsizing, but was not admitted by the Judge.

 That same judge allowed the jury to try the boat and make an experiment to see if it was rocky, which is absolutely forbidden.

 It is very difficult to even imagine Peterson carrying his pregnant wife in the truck and putting her in his boat before driving to the bay totally unnoticed.
-Imagine being in a small boat in full view, and trying to dump a dead body with 4 weights attached without alerting a living soul, capsizing or hurting yourself physically ?
+Imagine being in a small boat in full view, and trying to dump a dead body with 4 weights attached to its extremities without alerting a living soul, capsizing or hurting yourself physically?

-More to the point, he was in very shallow water where a body would have been visible and sonar boats searched there for 4 1/2 months without finding Laci’s body.
+More to the point, he was in very shallow water where a body would have been visible and sonar boats searched there several months without finding Laci’s body.
 It really boggles the mind.